wiedymi/subforge/docs/performance.md

 | VobSub | 40.93 |

 Results vary by hardware and Bun version.
 Re-run the command to refresh numbers.
-VobSub full parses include sub-packet processing and image handling; use `decode: 'none'` or `parseIdx` for timing-only workflows.
+All formats hit the 20ms target at 100k events except full VobSub image decode; use `decode: 'none'` or `parseIdx` for timing-only workflows.

 Quick 100k parse matrix: